 If sexual compulsion or addiction is a part of your relationship, it is helpful to keep in mind:

-- You are not responsible for your partner’s sexually addictive behaviors.
+- Partners of sex addicts are not responsible for their partner’s sexually addictive behaviors.
 His choices about how he deals with his irritations and stimulations are his alone, as are yours.

 - Your partner’s sexually addictive actions are not an indication that he does not love you.